xchrdw/cgsee/README.md

 ### Configure and CMake

-* For windows plattforms, consider to use the provide batch files, and edit *_configure.bat*.
+* For windows plattforms, consider to use the provide batch files, and edit *_configure.bat* (with "git update-index --assume-unchanged _*.bat" your personal configuration can be ignored)
 * For linux, TODO